What is Forest Bathing?

 Rushing or power-walking - all is slow

-Swimming or bathing - you do not get wet
+Swim or bathe - you do not get wet

 A performance, or “doing it right” - you simply be